 Redefining your success story in business…do whatever it takes?!

-Some interesting facts about the current economic reality is that there are 5,6 million SMME’S in South Africa of which 3,3 million can be regarded as ‘survivalist businesses’… they are barely surviving, cash flow is poor, and they often depended on overdraft facilities to meet short and medium term liabilities.
+Some interesting facts about the current economic reality are that there are 5,6 million SMMEs in South Africa of which 3,3 million can be regarded as ‘survivalist businesses’… they are barely surviving, cash flow is poor, and they often depend on overdraft facilities to meet short and medium term liabilities.

-Adding to this current economic reality, is an unemployment level of 27,2%.
-A number that will surely be rising with corporate companies down-sizing and filing for business rescue.
-Examples such as Standard Bank that has announced their plans to cut around 1,200 jobs and close 91 branches as part of efforts to digitise its retail and business bank.
-In March this year the construction giant, Group Five, suspended trade after 45 years, filed for bankruptcy protection, making it the 5th local builder to enter into business rescue in less than a year.
+Adding to this current economic reality is an unemployment level of 27,2%.
+A number that will surely be rising with corporate companies downsizing and filing for business rescue.
+Examples such as Standard Bank which has announced its plans to cut around 1,200 jobs and close 91 branches as part of efforts to digitise its retail and business bank.
+In March this year the construction giant, Group Five, suspended trade after 45 years, and filed for bankruptcy protection, making it the 5th local builder to enter into business rescue in less than a year.

 In working with business owners as a business coach, I have come to realise that there are certain differentiating factors that significantly increase a business person’s probability of success in business.